 Also missing and very much needed is live stats or stats in general.
-Hopefully that's a feature coming in the future.
-We really wanted to be fed more info as we watched the game and had to head outside the website to find it.
+I've been led to believe that is a feature coming in the future, but no release date confirmation has been forthcoming.
+I really wanted to be fed more info as I watched the game and had to head outside the website to find it.

 Elsewhere the picture-in-picture feature is amazing.
 With the click of a button, you can suddenly have your desktop active and functional, while the sport streams over the top unaffected by your work.
 It's sure to be the bane of bosses everywhere and is a feature that will certainly be used a lot by this writer.

-Also amazing is the split screen.
+Also amazing is SplitView.
 We had no problems splitting the screen up four ways and streaming four live feeds at once.
 The UI here could be better.
 It's great how you can drag and drop screens into different areas and the way the active screen plays sound.
-However, getting feeds in and out of the four windows to start with isn't intuitive.
+However, getting feeds in and out of the four windows isn't intuitive.
 And once you have one feed going, the menu allowing you to select other feeds is limiting in its choice.

-It's fair to say our expectations weren't very high flicking on Kayo for the first time.
-While the concept of a "Netflix for Sports" is great, the struggles of Foxtel Now and, more recently, Optus Sports, ensure Australians approach the word "streaming" with a trepidation born of bad experiences.
+It's fair to say our expectations weren't very high flicking on the service for our first Kayo review.
+While the concept of a "Netflix for Sports" is great, the struggles of Foxtel Now and, more recently, Optus Sport, ensure Australians approach the word "streaming" with a trepidation born of bad experiences.